APogue/APogue.github.io/_protocols/codebook_w_coding_proto_v2.md

 	- Identify visual elements, symbols, or objects
 	- Understand layout and context
 	- Extract quotes from text shown in the image AND/OR draw conclusions about the incident from visual cues.
 DO NOT simply search the image for text as evidence.
-	- You may cite an image source and justify it as evidence using your own words WITHOUT extracting a quote, IF the source is useful, but there is NO significant text in the image to reference
+	- You may cite an image source and justify it as evidence using your own words WITHOUT extracting a quote IF you deem the source useful, but there is NO significant text in the image to reference

 - "Sufficient evidence" varies by variable type: